Mithesh14/Speech-to-text-converter/README.md

 # Speech To Text Converter
-✏️ Speech to text converter is developed using html, css and javascript ❗
+✏️ Speech to text converter developed using html, css and javascript ❗

 # Project deployed at